 It's also in Brazil that one of my closest friends dared to me to approach my love life in the same manner I've approached my finances.

-So with valentine's day approaching I thought it would be a great idea to reflect on the things I've learned about love and money.
+So with valentine's day approaching I thought it'd be a great idea to reflect on the things I've learned about love and money.

 I spent years looking for someone to love me, just so I could feel validated and worthy of this life.